 Faculty of Color Network Events

-The Office of Equity, Diversity, and Inclusion hosts events for UMB's faculty of color.
-The events are one way the network helps to build a community among UMB faculty of color.
-In addition to community building, the events have been knowledge-sharing and mentoring opportunities that feature UMB faculty and deans as presenters.
+The Office of Equity, Diversity, and Inclusion hosts events for UMB's faculty of color to support networking, community building, and knowledge-sharing.
+These events also create opportunities for mentoring and collaboration, as previous programs have featured UMB faculty and deans as presenters.

 Faculty of Color Network Activities